AWS-Discord/AWS-FAQ/certification.md

 Getting the certifications won't secure the position, but studying for them will be an invaluable experience and that's why it's so important to find quality course materials and don't [just try to pass.](https://www.linkedin.com/pulse/fake-certs-what-why-theyre-bad-adrian-cantrill)<br/>
 TL;DR AWS exams don't cover everything you should know in order to get hired.

-For a longer explanation, check out [this post.](https://pastebin.com/nFY4SxRM)
+For a longer explanation, check out [this post.](https://digitalcloud.training/why-an-aws-certification-will-not-get-you-an-aws-job/)

 # Should I get the Certified Cloud Practitioner (CCP)?

 CCP is essentially a brochure for AWS Services.
 They're for non-technical people like salespeople or people that are really new to tech.
 There is no return on investment for it.
-You can put it on your resume but an employer is 100% going to say "That's it?"
+You can put it on your resume but an employer isn't going to be impressed in the least bit.

-Only if you're really new to the field or like collecting certifications, then it would make sense for you to get it.
+If you're really new to tech or just like collecting certifications, then by all means, go for it.

 # What certification should I go for then?